raylsnetwork/Enygma/enygma_payments/protocol_description.md

 ## Key Agreement
 Party downloads the counterparty's ML-KEM public-key $$pk_{i}'$$, generates a pre-secret $$s'$$ and encapsulates it using the downloaded public-key, thus obtaining $$Encapsulate(pk_{i}', s')$$.
 Sender calculates $$id = Hash(s')$$ and publishes both $$< i, id, Encapsulate(pk', s')>$$ on the underlying blockchain.

 Counterparty knows their index $i$ and detects that a new publishing took place.
-Party $i$ downlods the bundle $$< i, id, Encapsulate(pk', s')>$$.
+Party $i$ downloads the bundle $$< i, id, Encapsulate(pk', s')>$$.
 Upon download, the entity decapsulates the published payload, obtains $s'$, calculates $id' = Hash(s')$ and checks if the obtained $id'$ matches the published $id$.
 If so, the party $i$ publishes a sign-off message and attests that the $id$ posted initially is correct and is ready to receive private transactions.

 ## Issuing Tokens
 There are two ways of issuing tokens.
 The issuer can mint tokens in a transparent manner and everyone in the system can see the underlying amounts.
 Alternatively, the issuer can mint tokens that are shielded from the start.
 We describe both approaches below.